-A&FRCs on active duty main operating bases (MOBs) will support Total Air Force, which includes GSUs, Air Force Reserve, Air National Guard and Air Force Recruiting Service KSs and KSMs.
+A&FRCs on main operating bases (MOBs) will support Total Air Force, which includes GSUs, Air Force Reserve, Air National Guard and Air Force Recruiting Service KSs and KSMs.
 Organizations must coordinate in advance with a MOB to:

-- Obtain information on Virtual Key Spouse Initial Training or initial classroom training if TDY funding is available - 2.
+- 1. Obtain information on Virtual Key Spouse Initial Training or initial classroom training if TDY funding is available - 2.
 Arrange for customized training for the GSU KSs/KSMs - 3.
 Join/attend an existing scheduled classroom Key Spouse Training being conducted by the MOB via Skype or phone.

-KS/KSMs are not required to re-accomplish Initial Training following a Permanent Change in Station (PCS).
-A one-hour standardized recurring Refresher Training (along with local trend and resource information) for both the KS and KSM must be accomplished at the new local A&FRC prior to functioning as a KS/KSM at the new duty location.
-As a reminder, when PCSing to a new assignment KS/KSM should travel with their KSP Initial Training certificate of completion to show proof of completion to the inbound A&FRC.
+KS/KSMs are not required to re-accomplish initial training following a Permanent Change in Station (PCS).
+A one-hour standardized recurring refresher training (along with local trend and resource information) for both the KS and KSM must be accomplished at the new local A&FRC prior to functioning as a KS/KSM at the new duty location.
+As a reminder, when PCSing to a new assignment KS/KSM should travel with their KS certificate(s) of completion to show proof of initial KSP training to the inbound A&FRC.